smrutikant/object-storage-management/README.md

 2. Check permissions on both buckets
 3. Ensure the object name doesn't already exist in the destination bucket
 4. For large files, check if the operation times out (adjust timeout settings if needed)

+### Folder Delete Issues

+If folder deletion fails:

+1. Verify you have proper permissions to delete all objects in the folder
+2. For folders with many objects, check if the operation times out
+3. Ensure no other processes are currently accessing objects in the folder
+4. Check server logs for specific error messages if deletion fails

 ### Browser Compatibility